realworldocaml/book/en/11-syntax-extensions.md

 (You can ignore the value `t_of_sexp__`, which is a helper function that is needed in very rare cases.)

-The syntax-extensions in Core that we're going to discuss have this same basic structure: they all involve creating new functionality based on the definition of a type.
+The syntax-extensions in Core that we're going to discuss all have this same basic structure: they are type-driven processes for auto-generating standardized functionality for newly declared types.

 In the remainder of this chapter, we'll go into each of these syntax extensions in more detail and discuss what they do and how to use them effectively.

-It's worth noting that all of these syntax extensions are optional.
-You can use Core without them with no real penalty.
-But they're also highly valuable, and you would do well to add them to your OCaml toolkit.

 ## Sexplib

-Sexplib is a package for dealing with s-expressions that was developed for and is tightly integrated with Core, although it can be used independently from Core as well.
-Sexplib itself really has two parts: a library for dealing with s-expressions, which is mostly found in the module `Sexp` in Core, and the syntax extension, which automates the creation of converters to and from the s-expression type itself.
+Sexplib is a package for dealing with s-expressions, and it has two
+parts: a library for dealing with s-expressions, which is found in the `Sexp` module in Core, and the syntax extension, which automates the creation of converters to and from the s-expression type itself.

 Sexplib's format for s-expressions is pretty straightforward.
-A valid s-expression needs to be a balanced parenthetical statements, and by default atoms are separted by spaces.
-You can use quotes for atoms that contain parenthesis or spaces themselves, and backslash is an escape character.
-A semicolon is used to introduce comments.
+An s-expression is written down as a nested parenthetical expression, with whitespace-separated strings as the atoms.
+Quotes are used for atoms that contain parenthesis or spaces themselves, backslash is the escape character, and semicolons are used to introduce comments.
 Thus, if you create the following file:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ;; foo.scm